Adoption of the euro in Lithuania: Public opinion

 A poll by Eurobarometer in April 2013 found that 41% of Lithuanians supported switching to the euro, while 55% were opposed.
 This was a decrease in support of 3% from a year earlier.
 A September 2014 Eurobarometer poll found that 49% of Lithuanians were opposed to the introduction of the euro and 47% supported it.

 Opinion polling in the run-up to the adoption of the euro produced a mixed set of results.
 A Baltic Surveys (Baltijos Tyrimai) face-to-face interview survey for the eurosceptic Europeans United for Democracy party conducted on 14–24 November found that 49% of Lithuanians disagree with their Government's decision to introduce the euro, while 26% of Lithuanians approved (5% fully, 21% rather in favour).
 57% of respondents said the Government acted wrongly by introducing the euro without a referendum on the issue.
 However, a poll conducted by Berent Research Baltic for the Bank of Lithuania between 3 and 26 November showed that 53% of the population were in favour of the new currency while 39% were sceptical.

+Since 2017, the support for the euro was steadily raising in Lithuania and in 2021 was 64%.
+According to the research by the European Central Bank published in 2025, a decade after the euro introduction in Lithuania, the support for the euro was at the all time high – 80%.